ariadnabot/discord.js-event-cheatsheet/README.md

 Anyways Discord.js v11 will hard crash if you encounter a stage channel, so just switch to v12.

 # Credit
+The original code for the `discord.js-v11-cheatsheet.js` wasn't from me.

 Original file from https://gist.github.com/koad/316b265a91d933fd1b62dddfcc3ff584 made by [Koad](https://gist.github.com/koad)